-No matter age, one’s faith is always in formation.
-At Saint Cecilia we support every stage of that formation to meet you where you are.
+No matter one’s age, our faith is always in formation.
+At Saint Cecilia, we accompany and support you wherever you are.

 Children's Faith Formation

 At Saint Cecilia we partner with parents to help nurture and support the spiritual and religious potential of children.
 We provide an atmosphere where children are exposed to Sacred Scripture, the celebration of the sacraments, prayer, and works of justice and mercy–all done within the context of the Catholic tradition and the teachings of Jesus Christ.
 Stop by and introduce yourself.
 We would be happy to welcome you and your children to Saint Cecilia.

 Catechists in our Children’s Faith Formation Program commit to preparing for and providing weekly catechesis to children in grades K through 10 from late September until early May.
 Catechists at Saint Cecilia must possess a love of the Catholic faith and a desire to nurture the spiritual and religious potential of children.
 It is also important to be able to communicate well with parents, to prepare weekly lessons, to be engaging, and to maintain a disciplined yet fun catechetical session